-The simple phrase, “it’s OK to not be OK” is more than just a catchy phrase written on a billboard.
-It’s about embracing those moments when life isn’t all rainbows and butterflies, allowing yourself to feel your feelings and to thrive in the ups and downs.
+It’s OK to not be OK.
+Embrace those moments when life isn’t all rainbows and butterflies, allow yourself to feel your feelings and thrive in the ups and downs.

-These parts of our mental health impact the way we interact with ourselves and the world – from how we cope with stress, relationships with others to how we function throughout the day (family dynamics, workplace environment, etc.)
+Mental health is important.
+Emotional, psychological and social wellbeing all impact how we interact with ourselves and the world – from how we cope with stress, relationships with others to how we function throughout the day (family dynamics, workplace environment, etc.)

 Factors that impact our mental health include: